Article Overview: Pros & Cons of Living in Tucson

 - Sam Hughes: Mid-century modern homes, quiet, University of Arizona students, lots of young people, affordable

-5. The Food Scene is World-Renowned (Seriously)
+5. The Food Scene is World-well-known (Seriously)

+It can be said about Tucson that the food alone is worth the trip.
+My mouth waters just thinking about this major pro of living in Tucson.
 First, there’s no denying that Tucson’s food culture is like nowhere else in America.
-For example, Tucson has been designated a UNESCO City of Gastronomy because of the heavy Hispanic influence in the food scene.
+Tucson has been designated a UNESCO City of Gastronomy (the first in the US, back in 2015) because of the heavy Hispanic influence in the food scene.
+The Sonoran hot dog and regional Mexican cuisine are the standouts.
 Locals can’t help but benefit from high quality food at reasonable prices.

 There’s so many great local restaurants full of character and history.
-But don’t make the mistake of assuming the cuisines expertise stops at Hispanic-inspired fare.
-The diversity of cuisine spans the gamut!
+But don’t make the mistake of assuming the cuisine expertise stops at Hispanic-inspired fare.
+The diversity of cuisine covers everything!
 And while nobody would ever mistake our restaurant scene for the one in New York City, they wouldn’t mistake the prices either.
+From amazing year-round farmers markets, to dozens of exciting food festivals (fairs, tastings, you name it!), you’ll never go hungry while living in Tucson.

-If helpful, here’s a quick roundup of some of my favorite restaurants: La Indita (Mexican), Tanias (Mexican) Ermanos (Mexican), The Parish (southern) Anello (pizza), Flying V (expensive but worth it), Wildflower (fancy & delicious), Cafe Desta (Ehtiopian).
+If helpful, here’s a quick roundup of some of my favorite restaurants: La Indita (Mexican), Tanias (Mexican) Ermanos (Mexican), The Parish (southern) Anello (pizza), Flying V (expensive but worth it), Wildflower (fancy & delicious), Cafe Desta (Ethiopian).

-I think it’s fair to say that most folks don’t grow up in the desert, which has a beauty vastly unique from the oceans of Florida, the forests of the Pacific Northwest and — well, I’m still trying to figure out with New Yorkers do for nature.
+If access to nature is a concern for you in moving to Tucson then you can rest easy.
+Nature abounds here, especially for those that know how to appreciate arid desert landscapes.
+I think it’s fair to say that most folks don’t grow up in the desert, which has a beauty vastly unique from the oceans of Florida, the forests of the Pacific Northwest and — well, I’m still trying to figure out what New Yorkers do for nature.
+It takes a while for people to adjust to the desert, but it’s a beautiful place in its own right.
+Tucson is spoiled for choice for epic natural beauty and the Sonoran Desert takes the cake.

 For what it’s worth: Many readers reached out to let us know that one of the best things about living in Tucson is being surrounded by the mountains.
 There’s something magical about driving home after a workday and seeing the mountains glow pink from the sunset, it never gets old.

+And then there’s the sunshine.
+Tucson is the 2nd sunniest city in America (behind nearby Phoenix) seeing sun 85% of the time.
+I lived in the Pacific Northwest for 5 years and had just about convinced myself that the grey was fine until moving back to Tucson and realizing it was totally Stockholm Syndrome.
 Sunshine is a key ingredient (not the only one) to happiness and Tucson has it in abundance.
-There are some downsides to the sun as well but we’ll address those later on in the cons.
+There are some downsides to the sun as well but we’ll address those in the cons.

-9. The Job Market is Stable
+7. The Job Market is Stable

+Tucson has a solid job market which is especially good for folks in the leisure & hospitality, defense contracting, and university spheres.
+While the average salary in Tucson is just $51,380 ($5,000 less than the national average), your dollar goes further here than most major US cities.
 COVID took a major toll on the job market here in Tucson as the economy skews heavily toward the hospitality & restaurant industry.
 I’d say the city still hasn’t fully recovered from the toll the pandemic took.

 1. The Summer Heat is Oppressive

-If you can’t stand the heat then moving to Tucson may not be for you, because damn — the summer heat is no joke.
+If you can’t stand the heat then moving to Tucson may not be for you, because the summer heat is no joke.
 Average summer high temperatures are in the triple digits with low temperatures in the mid 70s.
-It’s draining!
+Tucson averages 100+ days per year above 100F.
+Getting through summers while living in Tucson is mentally and physically draining.
+If you need to spend time outside (for work, staying active, gardening), you’ll find it near impossible during our notorious summer heat waves.

+May through September entails getting to the car as fast as possible.
+It’s like the adult version of musical chairs but the winner gets to dodge a heat stroke (and if you hear music, you’ve already lost).
 It seems like half my year is spent dreaming of AC, which is a reality for most folks living in Tucson.
-Being around water definitely helps, but it’s impossible to peal yourself out of the house when it’s 110°F.
+Being around water definitely helps, but it’s impossible to peel yourself out of the house when it’s 110F.

-As such, performing any kind of prolonged outdoor activities during the summer is a no-go because of the dangerous heat levels.
-If you want to exercise or get outside the best time do so is early in the morning or after the sun sets in the evening.
+The one advantage is the dry heat (as opposed to humid).
+The 2,400-foot elevation takes the edge off compared to Phoenix, and evenings cool down.
+So while you won’t sweat profusely, you will need to stay hydrated because dehydration is a real threat.
+The monsoon season (July through September) brings dramatic thunderstorms and flash flooding.
+As such, performing any kind of prolonged outdoor activities during the summer is a no-go.
+If you want to exercise or get outside the best time to do so is early in the morning or after the sun sets in the evening.

-2. The Scenery Gets Monotonous
+2. The Scenery Gets Monotonous and Seasons Don’t Exist

+I know I’ll get some push back on this con of living in Tucson but hear me out.
+If you’re moving to Tucson from another region of the country the scenery will likely seem to lack variety.
+The desert has its own unique beauty and changes a bit seasonally with the monsoons which make everything a bit greener but it’s pretty similar.
 In Tucson there’s lots of sand and lots of Saguaro cacti.
 When you get up into the mountains the vegetation increases a bit but compared to the scenery of the east coast, the northwest, California, Utah, and more, it all just blends together after a time in Tucson.

 3. Low Levels of College Educated Citizens

+If you’re looking for a highly intellectual town then you may want to consider moving somewhere other than Tucson.
+Tucson ranks as the 8th least educated city for cities with adults having a college education in the US.
+It pains me to say this, but generally speaking, education isn’t valued in Tucson, based on what I’ve seen.
 According to the latest US Census numbers, only 28.2% of adults have a bachelor degree or higher in Tucson.
 While the University of Arizona is trying to improve those numbers that’s just the state of things right now.

 4. Downtown Feels Rundown and Dirty

 Here’s something most people won’t tell you before moving to Tucson — the downtown area is rundown and dirty.
-Which mean you won’t be spending much time exploring or enjoying the area.
+Which means you won’t be spending much time exploring or enjoying the area.
 This is a bummer for anybody moving to Tucson from a large city.
+For example, getting after work drinks with coworkers is nowhere near as fun when you’re walking past trash and strong urine smells.
+Downtown restaurants have lost their allure, since having to pass dilapidated buildings kills the vibe.

 Encountering trash on a daily basis is my least favorite thing about living in Tucson.
 There’s trash everywhere, people don’t seem to care about littering and just throw things into the street.
 Who does that?!
+It seems like car break-ins and theft are very common in the downtown core.
+I’ve lost count of the number of times I walked past broken windows, praying my car was left unscathed.

 5. Seasonal Haboobs

+Don’t worry, we’re running a good, clean, family friendly website here.
+Haboob is the local word for the dust storms that wreak havoc in Tucson.
 Now whenever I hear the Johnny Cash lyric, “he asked me if I’d seen a road with so much dust and sand…”, my mind immediately goes to the terrifying dust storms of Tucson.

 And when the haboobs strike they can be nasty.
 Think apocalyptic, dust bowl sized wall of dust that stretches from the ground to the clouds coating everything in its wake with tons of dust and sand.
+The terror doesn’t stop there.
+Haboobs carry with them a fungus which, when inhaled can wreak havoc in the lungs causing something us locals call “valley fever” (because we can’t pronounce its real name, “Coccidioides”).
+Our local PBS has detailed Haboobs and their effects if you’re interested in learning more.

-Tucson gets a huge influx of snowbirds – retirees and others who leave their cold locales for the warm Arizona winter – each year.
+Tucson gets a huge influx of snowbirds — retirees and others who leave their cold locales for the warm Arizona winter — each year.
 This can affect everything from traffic to the ability to get a restaurant table or get to work on time.
+Few cities see a greater influx of snowbirds than Tucson which saw over a million the year prior to the pandemic.
+If you’re looking for a small-town atmosphere in Arizona, it’d behoove you to look at the tourist/visitation statistics before making a decision.
+Congestion around major attractions, such as the Grand Canyon, can be bad at any time of year.

-Now, before you start drafting an email to let me know that making friends in adulthood is hard and Tucson has nothing to do with it, allow me to elaborate.
-First, not all cities are reserved.
+And then there’s the social side.
+Before you start drafting an email to let me know that making friends in adulthood is hard and Tucson has nothing to do with it, allow me to elaborate.
+Not all cities are reserved.
 Some cities thrive on transplants, most of them eager to start growing a social circle.
+In my experience, that has not been the case after moving to Tucson.
+The daily interactions with locals don’t lend themselves into a natural friendship.
+Locals aren’t keen on small talk or basic acknowledgements (like “good morning” etc.) which makes it hard to strike up conversations in general.
+I’ve found it hard to establish meaningful friendships while living in Tucson.
+In fact, this is one of the biggest reasons I would consider moving out of Tucson.

 FAQ – Living in Tucson